Recol/BBC-Dark/README.md

   Lightened BBC Sports article headers for better visual clarity.
   Implemented usage of version naming in Chrome for indicators from within the Chrome extensions page of what each update consists of.

+**V2.5**

+  Dark themeing applied to BBC Extra articles.
+  Themed BBC menu sticky bars which appear when scrolling through an articles.